 Extra caution should be exercised where a child is known to have suffered previous abuse or neglect.
+Such experiences may sometimes make a child exceptionally needy and demanding of physical contact.
 Staff should respond sensitively by deterring the child through helping them to understand the importance of personal boundaries.